-iPhone apps and iPad apps will soon be available on the Mac App Store on Apple silicon Macs without modification, opening new possibilities for users and developers alike.
+iPhone apps and iPad apps are available without modification on the Mac App Store on Apple silicon Macs, opening new possibilities for users and developers alike.
 These apps can be optimized to work with keyboards, windows, and touch-input gestures by using existing capabilities that are already available to iPhone and iPad apps.
 You can even adjust the way they work on Mac by checking for existing capabilities and enabling and disabling features accordingly.

 No porting required.

-iPhone and iPad apps on the App Store will automatically be available on the Mac App Store on Apple silicon Macs, without any modification to the app.
-There is no porting process — the same frameworks that your apps use on iPhone and iPad are available and tuned just for the Mac, taking advantage of the same shared architecture across all three platforms.
+iPhone and iPad apps on the App Store are automatically available on the Mac App Store on Apple silicon Macs, without any modification to the app.
+There is no porting process — the same frameworks that your apps use on iPhone and iPad are available and tuned just for Mac, taking advantage of the same shared architecture across all three platforms.

 Optimize for iPhone, iPad, and Mac.